Our fall application deadlines as are follows:

 All non-native speakers of English are required to show proof of English language proficiency unless they hold a bachelor’s degree from an English speaking, regionally accredited university or college located in the US, Canada, Australia, or Great Britain.
-Mills College accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the English Language School (ELS) Level 112 Certificate.
+Mills College accepts the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the English Language School (ELS) Certificate.

 Prior to enrollment, applicants who require a visa for studying at Mills are required to submit a Certification of Finances form and bank statement.
 These documents do not need to be submitted with the application materials.
 An I-20 cannot be issued without these documents.